 St Clair Brown Winery opened an urban winery and tasting room in the city of Napa in 2012.
 But with a twist.
 This little oasis is surrounded by various auto body shops and other industrial type businesses.
 We counted some 5 auto-body shops seen from their gardens.
-This is not your typical urban stand alone tasting room.
-Farm to table is a much practiced concept in the Napa Valley but is not always able to to be put into practice in an urban environment.
+This is not your typical urban standalone tasting room.
+Farm to table is a much-practiced concept in Napa Valley but is not always able to be put into practice in an urban environment.

-Despite being on the fringes of downtown Napa, the winery has plenty of space to work with – across the street are raised beds, a patio for tastings – and a former greenhouse for rainy day tastings.
-Wine tastings are paired with seasonal dishes – much of which is grown on site in these raised beds.
+Despite being on the fringes of downtown Napa, the winery has plenty of space to work with – across the street are raised beds, a patio for tastings and a former greenhouse for rainy day tastings.
+Wine tastings are paired with seasonal dishes – much of which is grown on site in raised beds.
 Local gardener Peter Jacobsen, works with a number of premium restaurants in the valley, including managing the gardens for the French Laundry in Yountville.
 He was brought on to consult for their raised beds – helping decide what vegetables to plant seasonally as well as which fruit trees to grow on site.